ChengHsiangLu/Myofibroblast/README.md

 ```

-You can find these annotation in the "mappability and R code" folder.
+The following files contain the annotation and gene effective lenghts (mappabilities) for the human gene annoation used for alignment, and can be found in the  "mappability and R code" folder.

 ```